jacobbednarz/Zeavo-Framework/README.md

 3. Caching
 4. Decent documentation
 	* Will be based off the PHP DocBlocks but just easier to access then needing to read through the file for it.

+### Documentation
+Check out the new docs home, in the [wiki](https://github.com/jacobbednarz/Zeavo-Framework/wiki/) of course!